PabloAlbiol/Interoperability-Prediction-Script/README.md

 # Interoperability-Prediction-Script

-Script (build on the UML2 API from the EMF) aimed to parse UML models based on a metamodel for interoperability modeling, and to evaluate some rules for interoperability evaluation.
+Script, build on the UML2 API (Eclipse Modeling Framework), aimed to parse UML models based on a metamodel for interoperability modeling, and to evaluate a studied set of rules on the parsed models for interoperability prediction.